Stevecmd/aws-bootcamp-cruddur-2024/journal/week6.md

 In this part of implementation, we need to create 2 docker file.

-one called Dockerfile with the following code which has the debug on
+1. `Dockerfile` with the following code which has the debug on:
 ```sh
 FROM <account-number>.dkr.ecr.us-east-1.amazonaws.com/cruddur-python:3.10-slim-buster